sauravmishra0784-design/game-onn/README.md

-# 🎮 GAME-ONN – Gaming Café Booking System
+ GAME-ONN – Gaming Café Booking System

-**GAME-ONN** is a full-stack web application developed as part of a college project to simplify the daily operations of a gaming café.
+GAME-ONN is a full-stack web application developed as part of a college project to simplify the daily operations of a gaming café.
 It allows users to book PCs, track sessions, and order snacks while providing an admin panel to manage users, bookings, and overall café activity.

 ---

-##
-🔧 Features
+Features
 - User registration and login
 - Real-time PC slot booking
 - Admin dashboard to monitor sessions and users